LITS Services FAQ: Fall 2020

 For large-format book scanning, the Zeutschel Zeta overhead scanner (located in the Digital Media and Collaboration Lab in Carpenter Library) is available for individual use by appointment: book an appointment here.
 Please bring a USB memory stick to save your files because this scanner is not connected to the network.

-What technology will be available in the classrooms?
+What technology is available in the classrooms?

 See our Classroom Technology for Fall Semester 2020 tech doc for an outline of the technology available in specific rooms.